MAVBench/Docker/README.md

 This repo contains relavant files for either pulling the existing docker image (almost 99.99% likely what you need) or building our docker from scratch on jetson-tx2.
 Note that docker should be used as step toward familiarzing yourself with MAVBench.
-If you are serious about using MAVBench to do research, please use the stand alone build [MAVBench](https://github.com/MAVBench/tx2) since utility for profiling is always available there.
+If you are serious about using MAVBench to do research, please use the stand alone build [MAVBench](https://github.com/MAVBench/tx2) to get access to various utilities such as profiling tools.
-TODO: update the mavbench-apps submodule to use the latest updates

 ## Cloning the Repo and Installing Prereqs
 **Installing Docker on TX2**